Influenza from Space? What'sNEW

 1998, April 26: See an exchange about whooping cough with Stephen Senn.

 References1.
-Fred Hoyle and Chandra Wickramasinghe, "The Dilemma of Influenza," Current Science from the Indian Academy of Sciences, [preprint], submitted 21 January 2000.
+Fred Hoyle and Chandra Wickramasinghe, "The Dilemma of Influenza," Current Science from the Indian Academy of Sciences, (available at SpaceDaily), 21 January 2000. also see: Viruses from Space by Hoyle, Wickramasinghe and Watkins, 1986 [ 5Mb local PDF].

 2. Stuart Millar, "Flu comes from outer space, claim scientists," The Guardian, London, 19 January 2000.